-While most sweepstakes are run by legitimate companies that really give you the chance to win prizes simply by entering, there are a few bad apples in the bunch.
-A few sites disguise themselves as sweepstakes but are actually just trying to get your personal information for use in spam marketing, scams, or identity theft.
-Here are tips for evaluating sweepstakes, to decide whether they are safe to enter.
+While most sweepstakes are run by legitimate companies that really give you the chance to win attractive prizes simply for entering, there are, unfortunately, scams out there.
+How can you tell the difference between a legitimate giveaway and a site that's trying to get your personal information for spam marketing, scams, or identity theft?
+Here are seven questions to ask to evaluate sweepstakes and decide whether they are safe to enter.

 Legitimate sweepstakes sites will tell you how they are going to use the information that they collect from you.
-They should specify how your information is stored, whether it is shared with any partner companies, and how they will use that information in the future.
-Sometimes, this information may also be included in the rules.
+They specify how your information is stored, whether it is shared with any partner companies, and how they will use that information in the future.
+This information may also be included in the rules.

-Legitimate sweepstakes sites have rules that govern their contests, and they make those rules clear for their entrants.
-These rules may be many pages long, or they may only take up a sentence or two, but they should be present and easy to find.
-You should run from sweepstakes that have no rules whatsoever - they are clearly more interested in getting your information than in running a fair contest.
+Legitimate sweepstakes sites have rules that govern their contests, and they make those rules clearly available to their entrants.
+These rules may be many pages long, or they may only need a sentence or two, but they should be present and easy to find.
+You should avoid sweepstakes that have no rules whatsoever -- they are clearly more interested in getting your information than in running a fair contest.

 It's perfectly standard for legitimate sweepstakes sites to ask you for information such as your name, address, date of birth, email address, and telephone number.
 However, they should never require that you enter financial information such as a credit card number, bank account number, or social security number in order to enter to win.